- Learn Linux

 By default the shell for the new user is the bourne shell.
 The bash shell is an improvement on that allowing the user of the arrow keys on the command line and autocompletion.

-To set the default shell for you new account (when logged in under that account) use:
+To set the default shell for you new account use:

 You could now remove the pi username if it is no longer required.